-Our goal is to present a site that speaks to the audience, a site that will engage and entertain Reggae fans with current news & events in the world a’Reggae, but also provide an Archive rich in the history, a timeline of Reggae’s international growth.
+Our goal is to present a site that speaks to the audience, a site that will engage, entertain and educate Reggae fans of all generations.
+The Reggae Report Archive is a timeline of Reggae’s global growth.
 Our success will be based on brand power, intellectual property, and our strong competitive position.
-As our site grows, fans will reap the rewards.

 Publisher M. Peggy Quattro enjoys an extensive musical history.
-She began her career in 1981 as assistant to Don Taylor, then manager of Bob Marley, Jimmy Cliff, and Gregory Isaacs; followed by a stint with veteran producer Joe Gibbs whose label boasted Dennis Brown, JC Lodge, Culture, Yellowman, and Beres Hammond, to name a few.
-In 1983, with a strong desire to utilize her writing and photography skills, and armed with industry contacts and an awareness of the popularity of Reggae music in Europe and South America, she began Reggae Report with Michael “Mikey Zappow” Williams.
-Williams returned to Jamaica in 1985, and Ms. Quattro continued the magazine and her quest to spread the music and message continues.
+She began her Reggae career in 1981 as Assistant Manager to Don Taylor, then manager of Bob Marley, Jimmy Cliff, and Gregory Isaacs.
+She followed up by working with veteran producer Joe Gibbs whose label boasted Dennis Brown, JC Lodge, Culture, Yellowman, and Beres Hammond, to name a few.
+In 1983, with a strong desire to utilize her writing and photography skills, and armed with industry contacts and an awareness of the popularity of Reggae in Europe and South America, she began Reggae Report with Michael “Mikey Zappow” Williams.
+Williams returned to Jamaica in 1985, and Ms. Quattro continued the magazine.
+Her quest to educate the world about the music, culture, and message continues.

-- Executive producer of Reggae Report’s fan-favorite “Small Axe” Awards presentation.
+- Executive producer of Reggae Report’s fan-favorite “Small Axe” Awards presentation, 1986.

-- Both panelist and moderator at music conferences held in New York City, Miami, Austin, and Kingston, Jamaica
+- Both panelist and moderator at music conferences held in New York City, Miami, Austin, and Kingston, Jamaica, 1980s-90s.

 - Speaking about Reggae on several occasions, including a seminar at the University of Miami and the Coral Gables, FL library.

-- Being a special guest on BET-TV’s “Black Voices” program, along with other popular Reggae performers.
+- Featured as a special guest on BET-TV’s “Black Voices” program, alongside other popular Reggae performers.

-- In 1982, directed “Caribbean Sunburst”, a major four-day festival on Miami’s Biscayne Bay.
+- Director, “Caribbean Sunburst,” a major four-day festival featuring top Reggae performers on Miami’s Biscayne Bay, 1982.

-- In 1998, executive producer of Dancehall Dynamite, a CD for NYC’s Relativity Records, coordinating 13-tracks of top names in Reggae and Dancehall.
+- Executive producer of Dancehall Dynamite, a CD for NYC’s Relativity/Atlantic Records, coordinating 13-tracks of top names in Reggae and Dancehall, 1998.

-- In 1999, introducing ReggaeReport.com, a popular Internet portal for Reggae music.
+- Introduced ReggaeReport.com, a popular Internet Archive for Reggae music, 1999.

-- In 2000, contributing biographical liner notes and photos for Atlantic Records’ tribute Garnet Silk CD.
+- Contributed biographical liner notes and photos for Atlantic Records’ tribute Garnet Silk CD, 2000.

-- In 2005, her exclusive interview with the late Garnet Silk was included on VP Records tribute 10th Anniversary Garnet Silk CD.
+- Her exclusive interview with the late Garnet Silk was included on VP Records tribute 10th Anniversary Garnet Silk CD, 2005.

-- In 2007, introduced “Backstage @ReggaeReport.com,” an online Net-TV video production outlet.
+- Introduced “Backstage @ReggaeReport.com,” an online video production outlet, 2007.

-- In 2009, served as VP of Communications for Jamaica Arts Development Foundation.
+- VP of Communications, Jamaica Arts Development Foundation, 2009.

-- In 2009, began the popular Reggae Report Facebook Fan Page.
+- Began the popular Reggae Report Facebook Page, 2010.